Grimsly/Tasks/README.md

 ### Campus MApp

 A small startup that started in University of Calgary.
 Their product is a mobile app that would help students traverse through their respective campuses.
 Using 3D models of buildings, they hope to help students better find their classrooms easier and maybe help out others who came to the University of Calgary for a specific event.
--In order to make the app better suited for students, they wanted to add an in-app schedule that users would be able to refer to.
+- In order to make the app better suited for students, they wanted to add an in-app schedule that users would be able to refer to.
 Clicking on a class in the schedule would lead the user to their desired class in the map.
--Took on the project along with my other group members and took on the role of Head UI Designer.
+- Took on the project along with my other group members and took on the role of Head UI Designer.
--Drew the designs on paper first and when group members came to an agreement on what the app should look like, went on to prototype in Adobe XD.
+- Drew the designs on paper first and when group members came to an agreement on what the app should look like, went on to prototype in Adobe XD.
--After getting feedback from clients and anyone else, went on to work on the front end of the app using Xcode, more particularly the schedule.
+- After getting feedback from clients and anyone else, went on to work on the front end of the app using Xcode, more particularly the schedule.
--App uses OCR to read screenshots of students' school schedules and adds those courses to the app's schedule.
+- App uses OCR to read screenshots of students' school schedules and adds those courses to the app's schedule.
 User also has the ability to manually add their courses.

 The project is at https://github.com/ColinThompson1/CampusMap